oliwierptak/popo/README.md

 # POPO

-POPO - Plain Old Php Object is a PHP implementation of "a Plain Old Java Object (POJO)" concept.
+POPO - "Plain Old Php Object" was inspired by "Plain Old Java Object" (POJO) concept.

+POPO can also locate, load, validate, and combine JSON schemas to generate PHP source code files.
+The schema supports inheritance, collections and encapsulation of other POPO objects.

 ```php
 use App\Popo\Foo;